 Kevin Sinfield to embark on ‘toughest challenge yet’ in third MND charity run

-Kevin Sinfield will run seven ultra marathons in seven days next month as he continues his campaign to raise money and awareness to help people impacted by motor neurone disease.
+Kevin Sinfield will run seven ultra marathons in seven days in November as he continues his campaign to raise money and awareness to help people impacted by motor neurone disease.

 This is the third challenge in as many years taken on by Sinfield, whose great friend and former Leeds Rhinos team-mate Rob Burrow is battling the condition.